WordPress is an extremely

 you to run multiple sites.
 You can either do this for yourself, or you can

-allow members of your site to have a free WordPress themselves, in exactly the
+allow members of your site to have a free WordPress themselves, in the

 BuddyPress (www.buddypress.org)